publisha/publisha.github.io/pages/InDesignBookPanel.md

 ## The Table of Contents

-Building the TOC can happen in a new InDesign file, that uses the same page size as the other files in the book — or you can simply add to the first page of the from matter.
+Building the TOC can happen in a new InDesign file, that uses the same page size as the other files in the book — or you can simply add to the first page of the frontmatter.

 When creating the table of contents (menu>Layout>Table of Contents), be sure to select ‘Include Book Documents’